sohviluukkonen/kinase-modelling/README.md

 # Large-scale modelling of sparse kinase activity data

-This repository includes the data and the scripts to create the large-scale kinase dataset and the accompaning modelling presented in [Large-scale modelling of sparse kinase activity data](link_to_preprint/paper).
+This repository includes the data and the scripts to create the large-scale kinase dataset and the accompaning modelling presented in [Large-scale modelling of sparse kinase activity data](https://chemrxiv.org/engage/chemrxiv/article-details/63d29b391fb2a8b6fae1da11).

+WARNING: (18/04/2023) The scripts and results in this repository do not macth at 100% with the preprint.
+A revised version of the manuscript will be available soon.

 ## Data